hieunugent/javadataStructure/WebRoutemap.md

    - but the thing is can not connnect the cable between the house, so that using the telephone cable  and we need a Modem
    - the modem will turn the infomation form our network into infomation manageable by the telephone infrastructure and vice versa
    - to send message from our network we want to reach we have to connect out network to an internet Service Provider(ISP)
-   - ISP is a company that manages some speacial router taht are all linked together and  can also access other ISP's routers
+   - ISP is a company that manages some speacial router that are all linked together and  can also access other ISP's routers
    - finding computer: you have to specify which one, any computer to a network has a unique  address that identified it call "IP adddress"
    - example 192.167.12.1 that is not easy to remember by human so to make easier we have domain name
 ## What is Domain Name?